 We have two recompression chambers, both have very different roles.

 The diving research chamber is a fully equipped saturation chamber with full mixed gas facility and a 34.4 bar (1000′ of seawater) capability.
 It is one of the deepest diving chambers in the country for research.

 This chamber allows our team to conduct research and trials relating to diving and treatment tables.
 We are also able to to test equipment to ensure it is capable of with standing a pressurised environment.

 Our second chamber is a medical chamber which features a walk-in door and can hold up to 8 seated patients or 2 hospital theatre trolleys.

 There are intensive care facilities within both hyperbaric chambers, including high-tech patient monitoring and ventilatory support for management of the critically ill.
 In addition to the equipment within the chambers, we have the ability, if necessary, to defibrillate a patient whilst the chamber is pressurised.

 The Hyperbaric Facility is one of only 9 ‘Cox’ Category One facilities on the UK mainland.

-The hospital has a helipad adjacent to the Hyperbaric Facility thus allowing immediate access to the recompression chambers for patients arriving via helicopter.
+The facility has a helicopter landing site adjacent to the Hyperbaric Facility allowing immediate access to the recompression chambers for patients arriving via helicopter.